-Africa’s largest and oldest game reserve is one of its most scenic wildlife destinations; the Selous is utterly beautiful.
+Africa’s largest and oldest game reserve is one of its most scenic wildlife destinations; the Selous Game Reserve was designated Nyerere National Park in 2019.
+It is utterly beautiful.
 The beauty of the park is matched by the quality of a safari here; boating, walking and tent camping compliment standard game driving in thriving wildlife areas.
 This is an outrageously good safari park and an essential component of any southern circuit itinerary.

 About the Park

 Situated in southern Tanzania, bordered by Mikumi National Park to the north-west and by Udzungwa Mountains National Park to the west.

 55,000 sq km (almost 6% of Tanzania’s land surface)

 When to go